-A description of courses offered by Valencia College is located in Courses Offered section via the links on the left (under the Course Descriptions section).
+A description of courses offered by Valencia College is located in the Courses Offered section via the links on the left (under the Course Descriptions section).
 Prior to registration each term, you are encouraged to review the descriptions of the courses in which you plan to enroll.
 If you are a degree-seeking student, you should develop an education plan that will reflect course requirements and specify the courses in which to enroll each term.
 You are encouraged to create an education plan via My Education Plan in Atlas, and you should meet with an advisor/counselor to review your plan.

 When you register for a college credit course for which you do not want credit, you may audit the course.
 If you are auditing a course and remain in the course beyond the drop/refund deadline for the term, your final grade will result in an "X".
 To audit, you do not have to have special permission, but you must meet course prerequisites and/or co-requisites.
 After you register, you must go to the Answer Center to change the course registration status to audit.
 This status change must be done by the Change of Credit to Audit Deadline listed in the Academic Calendar in the online official catalog.

 Once the Change of Credit to Audit Deadline has passed, you may not change from audit status to credit status or from credit status to audit status.

-As an audit student you must meet the admission requirements of Valencia and pay the registration fees.
+As an audit student you must meet the admission requirements of Valencia College and pay the registration fees.

 You must regularly attend and prepare for class.
 You may participate in all class activities, but you will not be required to take examinations and will be given neither grades nor credit.